 The Interface 5000 uses three DIN connectors for connections to external devices.
-The three interchanged or improperly connected.
+The three DIN connectors all have different numbers of pins and physical sizes, so the cables used in them cannot be interchanged or improperly connected.

 Front Panel

 Power Button